Revenue Law (6417.5)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1. students will be able to explain, in writing and/or orally, the specific operation of Australian tax laws and the basic principles underlying these laws.
+1. Explain, in writing and/or orally, the specific operation of Australian tax laws and the basic principles underlying these laws; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload